INFO-698-InfoSci-Capstone/census-predictive-modeling/analysis/logs/morgan-datasci_log_week14.md

 Thorns:
 * Blocker - Fall 2021 was missing for IAS, took a few days to get it - resolved
-* Missing data for DR - still bening
+* Missing data for DR - still open